-When we opened Blue Fern Travel over five years ago, we committed to being more than just a tour company.
+When we opened Blue Fern Travel in 2014, we committed to being more than just a tour company.
 We understand the power of the tourist dollar and its role in the reproduction of inequities.
 We understand that Black business owners must leap over hurdles that we, as White Americans, do not.
 We understand that the endemic poverty in many of our neighborhoods is influenced by multiple intersecting power structures with deep histories.
 And we understand that facing these challenges would require our constant work, reflection, and reform.